frconor-ebook/meditations/_posts/2025-05-26-the-gift-of-knowledge.md

 She said, 'I\'m trying to give glory to God.'
 So she got an awful lot of mileage out of that particular phrase.

 The Holy Spirit enables us to see the greater things that are hidden deep in human realities.
-It leads us to contemplate the wisdom, the power, and the goodness of God, to see his nature reflected in created things.
+It leads us to contemplate the wisdom, the power, and the goodness of God, to see His nature reflected in created things.

 It\'s "a contemplative gift."
 One writer says it "enables us to see the very mystery of God" (Michel-Marie Philipon, *The Gifts of the Holy Spirit*), the greatness of Him and ultimately, that "God is love" (1 John 4:8,16).